Frequently Asked Questions

 Common cooling and heating questions with answers to consider before you call Morrow Mechanical!

 In order to save money on a service call for frivolous problems, homeowners should know a few tricks to try before they call for help.
 These tricks can save an unnecessary visit or at the very least they can provide technicians with valuable information that can help them make repairs more quickly.
-First, check the thermostat.
-If your thermostat needs a battery and doesn’t have power, try changing it and see if that fixes it.
-Next, check the breaker to make sure it hasn’t tripped.
-A tripping breaker isn’t a big problem as long as it doesn’t start happening frequently.
-For air quality issues like long heating or cooling cycles or humidity problems, try changing the filter first.

 Some problems can be resolved with quick troubleshooting but many problems will require the attention of a professional.
 After trying to troubleshoot some of the easy stuff, some of the problems that will require a professionals help are: